beforesemicolon/web-component/doc/properties.md

 document.body.appendChild(new CounterWidget())
 ```

-But the update is only triggered on **re-assignment** and will not work if updating a property in
+The component can even detect deep object changes.

-an object.
+If we change the count to be an object with the `value` property, the component will update the DOM when we change

-If we update the `count` to be an object with a `value` property, updating that property
+that property.

-will not trigger a DOM update.
+Any property you declare on the class including all the attributes will be deeply watched.

 ```js
 class CounterWidget extends WebComponent {